rlrahulkanojia/quick-portfolio/index.md

 - **Detection and Monitoring agriculture field**

-    <ul> Computer Vision techniques like errosion, Gaussian Blur etc for enhancement of input received.
+    <ul> Computer Vision techniques like errosion, Gaussian Blur etc for enhancement of input received.</ul>
-    <ul> Tensorflow Object detection, after training on custom Dataset for object detection.
+    <ul> Tensorflow Object detection, after training on custom Dataset for object detection. </ul>
-    <ul> The model recieved its input from drone camera and details of the output can be monitored remotely.
+    <ul> The model recieved its input from drone camera and details of the output can be monitored remotely. </ul>

 - **Custom Person Detection Using Tensorflow Object detection API**

-    <ul> Used Tensorflow object detection with some modifications
+    <ul> Used Tensorflow object detection with some modifications. </ul>
-    <ul> Acheived the accuracy of 99%
+    <ul> Acheived the accuracy of 99%. </ul>

 - **Curated a course on basic concepts of Machine Learning**